wp-plugins/mangapress/readme.txt

 Manga+Press is a webcomic managment system for Wordpress.
 Manga+Press uses Wordpress's posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

+2.0.1 Update 7/7/2009 - Bug-fix.
+Discovered a problem in the code that when plugin is activated, database tables might not be created.

 == Installation ==

 1. Unpack the .zip file onto your hard drive.